The Origin of Love

 University of Notre Dame

-Dr. Gettler is the Director of the Hormones, Health, and Human Behavior Laboratory at Notre Dame and a faculty affiliate of the Eck Institute for Global Health.
+Lee Gettler is the Reverend John A. O’Brien College Professor of Anthropology at Notre Dame, where he directs the Hormones, Health, and Human Behavior Laboratory.
 Much of his early research focused on how men’s hormone physiology responds to major life transitions, such as marriage and fatherhood, and how men’s hormones relate to their behaviors as parents and partners.
 Working with collaborators at multiple global sites, he has expanded his focus to family systems and well being, including the psychobiology of motherhood and fatherhood, parents’ physical and mental health, and child growth, development, and physiology.
 Presently, Dr. Gettler works on research projects related to these interests in the United States, the Philippines, and the Republic of Congo.

 Dr. Gettler has helped lead recent biocultural research on child growth and health in communities in Republic of the Congo.
 This work has focused primarily on the different roles that fathers play within families in two neighboring societies and whether higher quality fathering, based on locally-valued roles, is linked to better child outcomes.
 His future work aims to study how a transition away from traditional subsistence practices into regional and global market-based economies will change psychosocial experiences related to inequality and social networks, particularly as it relates to children’s stress-related physiology, including epigenetic profiles.